Sealed Air (NYSE:SEE) Updates FY24 Earnings Guidance

-Sealed Air (NYSE:SEE – Get Free Report) updated its FY24 earnings guidance on Thursday.
-The company provided EPS guidance of $2.65-3.05 for the period, compared to the consensus EPS estimate of $2.85.
+Sealed Air (NYSE:SEE – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $2.65-3.05 for the period, compared to the consensus earnings per share estimate of $2.85.
 The company issued revenue guidance of $5.2-5.6 billion, compared to the consensus revenue estimate of $5.39 billion.
 Sealed Air also updated its Q2 guidance to $0.60-0.70 EPS.

 Analyst Ratings Changes

-SEE has been the topic of several recent analyst reports.
-Mizuho cut their price objective on shares of Sealed Air from $39.00 to $36.00 and set a neutral rating on the stock in a report on Friday.
-Wolfe Research began coverage on shares of Sealed Air in a research note on Friday, March 1st.
-They set a peer perform rating for the company.
-Truist Financial raised Sealed Air from a hold rating to a buy rating and upped their target price for the company from $39.00 to $44.00 in a research report on Monday, April 8th.
-Finally, Wells Fargo & Company raised Sealed Air from an equal weight rating to an overweight rating and lifted their price target for the stock from $35.00 to $43.00 in a research report on Thursday, January 11th.
-Eight equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat.com, Sealed Air has an average rating of Hold and a consensus price target of $43.91.
+SEE has been the topic of several research analyst reports.
+Wolfe Research assumed coverage on shares of Sealed Air in a research note on Friday, March 1st.
+They issued a peer perform rating on the stock.
+Truist Financial upgraded shares of Sealed Air from a hold rating to a buy rating and raised their price target for the stock from $39.00 to $44.00 in a research report on Monday, April 8th.
+Mizuho reduced their target price on shares of Sealed Air from $39.00 to $36.00 and set a neutral rating for the company in a research note on Friday.
+Finally, Wells Fargo & Company raised Sealed Air from an equal weight rating to an overweight rating and lifted their target price for the stock from $35.00 to $43.00 in a research report on Thursday, January 11th.
+Eight research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Hold and an average target price of $43.91.

-Sealed Air (NYSE:SEE – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
-The industrial products company reported $0.78 earnings per share for the quarter, beating analysts’ consensus estimates of $0.53 by $0.25.
-The firm had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.28 billion.
+Sealed Air (NYSE:SEE – Get Free Report) last posted its earnings results on Thursday, May 2nd.
+The industrial products company reported $0.78 earnings per share for the quarter, topping the consensus estimate of $0.53 by $0.25.
 Sealed Air had a net margin of 6.61% and a return on equity of 94.93%.
-Sealed Air’s quarterly revenue was down 1.4% on a year-over-year basis.
-During the same period last year, the firm posted $0.74 EPS.
-As a group, equities research analysts expect that Sealed Air will post 2.8 EPS for the current year.
+The business had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.28 billion.
+During the same quarter in the prior year, the firm earned $0.74 EPS.
+The firm’s quarterly revenue was down 1.4% compared to the same quarter last year.
+Analysts forecast that Sealed Air will post 2.8 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 22nd.
-Stockholders of record on Friday, March 8th were paid a dividend of $0.20 per share.
-The ex-dividend date of this dividend was Thursday, March 7th.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 2.27%.
-Sealed Air’s dividend payout ratio (DPR) is presently 32.13%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 22nd.
+Stockholders of record on Friday, March 8th were issued a $0.20 dividend.
+This represents a $0.80 annualized dividend and a dividend yield of 2.27%.
+The ex-dividend date was Thursday, March 7th.
+Sealed Air’s payout ratio is currently 32.13%.

 Sealed Air Corporation provides packaging solutions in the Americas, Europe, the Middle East, Africa, Asia, Australia, and New Zealand.
 It operates through two segments, Food and Protective.
 The Food segment offers integrated packaging materials and automation equipment solutions to provide food safety, shelf life extension, reduce food waste, automate processes, and optimize total cost for food processors in the fresh red meat, smoked and processed meats, poultry, seafood, plant-based, fluids and liquids and cheese markets under the CRYOVAC, CRYOVAC Grip & Tear, CRYOVAC Darfresh, LIQUIBOX, Simple Steps, and Optidure brands.